‹ Back to The Vine

 For small business owners, having positive cash flow is key for growth.
 When there’s more than enough money coming in, you can cover expenses and invest in next-level opportunities.
 Which is why cash management is another important factor to consider with your small business bank.
 This includes things like wire, ACH, and account transfers—or, to put simply, how money flows into and out of your business checking account.

 Wire and ACH transfers are very similar in that they involve the transfer of funds from one financial institution to another.
 Where they differ is in speed and processing.
-In other words, wire transfers are immediate, ACH can take 2-3 days to process.
-Wire transfers are processed by banks, while ACH payments are processed through a clearinghouse.
+Standard ACH transfers are commonly used for everyday payments and generally take one to three business days, while Same Day ACH can help deliver eligible payments within the same business day.

 In either case, wire and ACH transfers allow you to move money around as well as make and receive payments—all of which are common use cases for small business owners like you.

 All in all, what to look for in a small business bank account are features that align with how you do business, especially when it comes to banking, lending, and cash flow management.
-To say you’re busy is an understatement, so ideally you’d find a business checking account that works for you and with you—and that comes with a high APY (like Bluevine’s 1.00%).
+To say you’re busy is an understatement, so ideally you’d find a business checking account that works for you and with you—and that comes with high-yield interest options (like up to 3.0% with Bluevine).

 We spend a lot of time at Bluevine trying to understand the financial needs of small business owners so that we can build products designed for you.
-Our Business Checking account is one such product.
-As an online-only bank, we are able to offer you top-notch banking services with the transparency and flexibility you need from a financial partner.
+Bluevine is a financial technology company, not a bank, and Business Checking deposits are FDIC-insured through Coastal Community Bank, Member FDIC, and program banks.

 Here’s what you’ll get with a Bluevine Business Checking account:

-- Flexible financing with the Bluevine Line of Credit and Invoice Factoring products.
+• Flexible financing with the Bluevine Line of Credit (plus access to additional financing options, depending on eligibility)

 And that’s not all.
-Check out the Bluevine Business Checking to learn more or open an account.
+Check out Bluevine Business Checking to learn more or open an account.

 Small business checking, built for your needs